-At CTP we are proud of our high ethical standards and through our compliance programme, we ensure that risks arising from fraud, irregularities or misconduct are absolutely minimised.
+At CTP we are proud of our high ethical standards and through our compliance program, we ensure that risks arising from fraud, irregularities or misconduct are absolutely minimised.

-The CTP compliance programme is a basic component of systematic compliance at CTP.
-It is tailor made, based on compliance risk analysis focused on anti-bribery, corruption, gifts and hospitality, procurement and fraud, fair competition (including dawn raids) anti-money laundering (AML), insider dealing and trade secrets.
+The CTP compliance program is a basic component of systematic compliance at CTP.
+It is tailor-made, based on compliance risk analysis focused on anti-bribery, corruption, gifts and hospitality, procurement and fraud, fair competition (including dawn raids) anti-money laundering (AML), insider dealing and trade secrets.
+We have performed a high level analysis of the impact of climate-related risks on the company's business and operations on the longer term and on the accounting in the current financial statements.
+Further it is noted that majority of the assets in the balance sheet of CTP consist of investment property (under development) valued at fair value On that basis, we have concluded that the effect of climate-related risks do not have a material impact on accounts and disclosures, including judgments and estimates in the financial statements.

-Internal Controls
+Internal controls